Giovanni1085/UvA_CSDA/assignments/miniproject/README.md

 The mini-project is an individual piece of work which requires you to practice data analysis in order to contribute towards a humanities research question.
 A mini-project consists of two components:

-* A data analysis contained into a single notebook.
+* A **data analysis** contained into a single Jupyter notebook fully run and exported both as ipynb and html.
-* A written report, including an introduction, description of dataset and methods, results and critical discussion.
+* A **short essay/report** structured as a research paper, which summarises your work.
+Please write no more than 5 A4 pages in a reasonable font size (excluding references, including everything else).
+Save your report as a pdf.

+*Refer to Canvas for more guidelines.*

 For the mini-project you have two options: do the **default mini-project** proposed below, or **come up with your own question(s) and dataset**.
 While there are no automatic grade bonus attached to coming up with your own mini-project, good ideas will be rewarded.
 At the same time, the default mini-project can still lead you to a full mark.